cgamx/mollyBet/README.md

 ## Dockerfile

-I don't think a Dockerfile is needed to build this project but I have provide one.
+Although the project can be built without Docker, I have included a Dockerfile to make it easier to reproduce the build and run environment.
+The Dockerfile installs the necessary dependencies and compiles the code.

 Follow these steps to build and run it.